myles-i/DLH_TransferLearning/report/README.md

 ### Hiding notebook cells from PDF

 One can mark some cells in the notebook to be hidden in the output PDF.
 One way to do this is to set the cell tag in an editor like VSCode.
+Here, we add "hidden" to the cell tag to exclude the cell from the output PDF.